This post may contain affiliate links. Please read my disclaimer for more information.

 Espressos are extracted from high-pressure pumps.
 This pump pressures water in the finely ground coffee resulting in a dark, dense espresso cup.

-Espresso’s dark texture and the dark taste is unlike any other brewing method.
+Espresso’s dark texture and dark taste is unlike any other brewing method.

 Unlike coffees that sit in the boiled water with a filter, espresso doesn’t leave a single strand of ground coffee behind, making itself an intense, dense brew.